NXS-DEV/Character_name_generator/README.md

 # Character_name_generator
-This program can generate an name based on your choice.
+This program can generate an name based on your choice ( Length , Race ).